cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 "Hello Marli," said a voice from behind, and a young man sat down next to her.

-"OSKAR," Marlene looked at him in amazement, then away and at him again.
+"OSKAR..."
+Marlene looked at him in amazement, then away and at him again.
 "What are you doing here?"

 Oskar was a good friend of her and her brother.